Medical Negligence Claim: Unhappy With Your Treatment And Deciding If You Have A Claim

 If you are unhappy with the written response you receive you should contact a medical negligence solicitor as soon as possible.

-What records are kept that your solicitor can use to support your medical negligence claim?
+What records can your solicitor use to support your medical negligence claim?

 All the information you need to support your medical negligence claim should be within your medical records – this could be within your GP notes or hospital notes.
-Either way every medical step taken, advice given, x ray made or medical condition complained of should be properly recorded.
+Either way, every medical step taken, advice given, x-ray made or medical condition complained of should have been properly recorded.

-How does your solicitor access your medical records to help decide if you have a medical negligence claim?
+How does your solicitor access your medical records?

 Your medical records contain confidential information about your health, but as they are your records you are entitled to see them.